RickySangha/react-calculator-app/README.md

-Simple calculator app for practice with React.s
+Simple calculator app for practice with React